letynsoft/mod-log-firstbyte/README.md

-mod-log-firstbyte
+mod-log-firstbyte (Apache2 module)
 =======

+This module lets you log the **time spent processing the request** excluding the time required for receiving and sending data.

+The module adds a new option to your log format string: '`%F`'.

-An updated clone of https://code.google.com/archive/p/mod-log-firstbyte
+This is an updated clone of https://code.google.com/archive/p/mod-log-firstbyte

-This version adds the format parameter to the %F, supports the same as %T (%{s}F - seconds, %{ms}F - miliseconds, %{us}F - microseconds), the default is microseconds.
+This version adds the format parameter to the `%F` (`%{s}F` - seconds, `%{ms}F` - miliseconds, `%{us}F` - microseconds), the default is microseconds.

-The module adds a new option to your log format string: '%F'.
-This is the request-to-first-byte time, in microseconds.
-Edit your configuration files to include a new LogFormat directive.

-## Compile and install the module using apxs2, e.g.
+## Compile and install the module using apxs2

-`apxs2 -c mod_log_firstbyte.c`
+    apxs2 -c mod_log_firstbyte.c

-`apxs2 -i -a mod_log_firstbyte.la`
+    apxs2 -i -a mod_log_firstbyte.la

 This will add a line to your configuration file to load the module:

 `LoadModule log_firstbyte_module /path/to/mod_log_firstbyte.so`

-## Usage
+## Usage (Simple)

-Just add the %F into the LogFormat directive you happen to use on your apache2 server (by default vhost_combined or combined).
+Just add the `%F` into the LogFormat directive you happen to use on your apache2 server (by default vhost_combined or combined).

+## Usage (Custom)

-Or you can create a new LogFormat and change the CustomLog directive as per below:
+Create a new LogFormat and change the CustomLog directive as per below:

 `LogFormat "%h %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-Agent}i\" %D %F" combined-with-firstbyte`